 Today’s digital signage features both interactive touchscreen displays, as well as large screens for projecting digital content.
 Some can even sync with individual student devices, allowing for screen sharing at a large level.
 Others sit in strategic locations around the classroom or school and encourage students to interact with the devices and each other in small groups—creating even more meaningful educational opportunities.

-Young children aren’t the only students who benefit from digitally interactive displays.
 In post-secondary education, displays can help bring the complexities of genomic sequencing to life, enable grad students to collaborate with like-minded peers half a world away, and give students access to multiple subject points of view at the touch of a button.

 Humans are naturally visual creatures.
 Most people process visual cues more quickly than while reading and comprehending words on a page.
 Access to videos, infographics, interactive three-dimensional models, and games create new learning connections that students of any age can use to absorb and retain information.